-Fist put a suitable regulator on the span gas tank, and "bleed" it as described below.
-This step is essential, since otherwise the air in the regulator will contaminate the gas in the tank.
-Connect the regulator to the back of the analyzer with a stainless steel line, and leak check the connection with "SnoopTM" or similar leak detection fluid (using a pressure of no more than 20psig).
-Then loosen the fitting on the back of the analyzer and flow the span gas for a couple of minutes prior to starting the span process.
-This prevents a slug of air from giving you excessively high readings when you start spanning the analyzer.
+Fist put a suitable regulator on the span gas tank.
+Connect the regulator to the span inlet on the back of the analyzer with a suitable line, and leak check the connection with "SnoopTM" or similar leak detection fluid (using a pressure of no more than 20psig).